-Lastly, when sending e-mail out to your marketing list, we recommend using a service such as ConstantContact.
-Web-based applications like this will help you manage your e-mail distribution list with automatic opt-out and opt-in tools and will keep your e-mail server off an ISP's blacklist.
+Lastly, when sending e-mail out to your marketing list, we recommend using a service such as ConstantContact or MailChimp.
+These web-based applications will help you manage your e-mail distribution list with automatic opt-out and opt-in tools and will keep your e-mail server off an ISP's blacklist.